Turmeric Me

 But what if I’m allergic to one of the flours in this blend?
 Can I substitute?

-I am currently working on a post where I will share my favourite Gluten-Free flours and help you uncover the mystery of it all!
+Gluten-Free flours can be confusing to say the least!
+Check out the post above where I’ll and help you uncover the mystery of it all!
 That way if you’d like to experiment with different gluten free flours and starches you have laying around you can!
 Or if you have an intolerance to one of the flours I use in this recipe, you’ll be able to calculate exact ratios of a substitute flour or starch.
-Not all Gluten-Free Starches and Flours have the same flavours, protein content etc. So it’s best to do a little digging before you substitute so you are not disappointed.
-Or check out my post when it’s ready!
+Not all Gluten-Free Starches and Flours have the same flavours, protein content etc.

 But how did you decide on the ratios of each flour?